Keyboard shortcuts

 This chapter describes an optional authoring path for teams using Graviola: adopt LinkML as a single document they edit, then run a build-time generator that emits the same artifacts Graviola already consumes — JSON Schema or Zod, JSON Forms UI schema, mapping and other declarative configuration.
 Graviola at runtime is unchanged and takes no LinkML dependency.

 For what ships today in the framework, see Capabilities today.
-Planned features mentioned below (for example calculated fields) are described under Architectural trajectory.
+Planned features mentioned below (for example calculated fields, MetaSchema) are described under Architectural trajectory and its detailed chapters — Calculated fields, The sidecar pattern.

 Context